WOMG: History

-98.5 was allocated in the early 1990s as part of an FCC docket that would allow the Columbia metro area several new radio stations.
+The Federal Communications Commission (FCC) allocated 98.5 MHz to Lexington, South Carolina, in the early 1990s as part of an FCC docket that would allow the Columbia metro area several new radio stations.
 The license was eventually awarded to Lexington Communications, which applied for the WLXC call letters.
 Before construction started, Lexington Communications agreed to sell the station to HFS Communications, another group, on the condition that WLXC was operated by the company for a period of one year before completing the transaction.
 Studios for the station were constructed in the town of Lexington while the transmitting facilities were built near the village of Red Bank.

 WLXC was to be launched on August 26, 1994, but it was postponed due to area storm damage from the remnants of Tropical Storm Beryl (which produced several tornadoes in and near the town of Lexington) as well as problems with the station's phone lines.
 Finally on August 31, WLXC signed on with a sports radio format known as "98.5 The Ticket".

-Local airstaff for WLXC in its first year included station general manager/part-owner Jim Forrest and Tom Hayes for mornings, Gary Pozik for mid-mornings (with a health and fitness show, which was dropped months later), Ken Wall for early afternoons, Matt Hogue's "Sports Mattinee" from 4-6 PM and Phil Kornblut and "South Carolina SportsTalk" for evenings (which was moved after several months of being pre-empted by games to All-News outlet WVOC II).
+Local airstaff for WLXC in its first year included station general manager/part-owner Jim Forrest and Tom Hayes for mornings, Gary Pozik for mid-mornings (with a health and fitness show, which was dropped months later), Ken Wall for early afternoons, Matt Hogue's "Sports Mattinee" from 4-6 PM and Phil Kornblut and "South Carolina SportsTalk" for evenings (which was moved after several months of being pre-empted by games to all-news outlet WVOC II).
 National sports–talk programming, which included "The Fabulous Sports Babe", came from "American Radio Sports Network".
-Several months after WLXC signed on, "American Sports Radio" was sold to "One-On-One Sports Network".
+Several months after WLXC signed on, "American Sports Radio" was sold to One on One Sports.
 The station also produced and aired significant high school sports content that featured live play-by-play of all area schools' football and basketball programs.
 WLXC programming even featured live play-by-play coverage of the 1995 Dixie Youth World Series held in Lexington, South Carolina.

 While the station gained the rights for several national and regional sporting events, it had struggled in landing sporting events from the area's two most-popular teams: the University of South Carolina and Clemson University, primarily because both teams were already locked up in the Columbia market on other stations.
 At one point, WLXC came close to acquiring Clemson sporting rights when their radio network was sold to a different syndication group.
-Attempts by WLXC to acquire the rights were blocked when the area's then-Clemson affiliate, Oldies outlet WOMG, threatened the station with a lawsuit.
+Attempts by WLXC to acquire the rights were blocked when the area's then-Clemson affiliate, oldies outlet WOMG (103.1 FM), threatened the station with a lawsuit.
 Arbitron ratings for WLXC were almost non-existent throughout the entire year, scoring as low as 0.3 at one point.